mellena1/Software-Engineering-Project/frontend/README.md

 ## Local Development
 **You will need both `git` and `npm` installed to run this project.**

-First run `npm install` in the `frontend` directory.
+First run  `npm install -g @angular/cli` and then  run`npm install` in the `frontend` directory.
 After that is finished, run `ng serve` to start a local development server.
 Visit
 `localhost:8080` to see the page.

 ## Hints